NOT REALLY A WEBSITE

 Low-to-no-cost cooling” has a ready market.

-The current Thai-Canadian relationship represents a formidable opportunity:
+The Thai, Canadian and China relationship provide a formidable opportunity:

 - Calgary, headquarters of SolarSnow, boasts some of the most sophisticated and efficient snow and ice-making systems in the world.